YWHo/yelp_camp/README.md

 1. In any of the terminal, run: npm install
 2. Then run: npm run mongo-mac
 (if using window, run mongo-win; read more at https://www.jokecamp.com/blog/running-local-mongodb-with-npm-scripts/)
-3. In another terminal, run: npm start (or npm dev)
+3. In another terminal, run: npm run start (or npm run dev)

 ## Technology used
 * body-parser - parse incoming request bodies in a middleware